az-digitalag/group-website/content/authors/kristina-riemer/_index.md

 ---
 # Display name
-name: David LeBauer
+name: Kristina Riemer

 # Username (this should match the folder name)
 authors:
-- david-lebauer
+- kristina-riemer

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Group Leader
+role: Scientific Programmer

 # Organizations/Affiliations
 organizations: